Meade Davis Communications

 First, Ursula raised her glass to toast a bright, sustainable, diverse EU-27 future based on a robust, deliverable strategy founded on equality, mutual respect and common purpose for all stakeholders once the Brits have disappeared.

-Boris, non-plussed, dribbled soup down his tie and then, regaining his composure, did his brilliant Trump impersonation to declare that “Britain will prosper mightily with or without a Brexit deal.
-In fact we will prosper mightilier than any country has ever mightily prospered, anywhere in the history of the world! !”Ursula sat back and smiled.
-“That’s very good Mr Johnson – may I call you Mr? – but it is this superior attitude which has got your country where it is today.
-Maybe the American way is better for you Brits.
-How is your Biden impersonation?”
+Boris, nonplussed, dribbled soup down his tie and then, regaining his composure, did a brilliant Trump impersonation to declare that “Britain will prosper mightily with or without a Brexit deal.
+In fact we will prosper mightilier than any country has ever mightily prospered, anywhere in the history of the world!”

-Ursula nodded: “Of course he is - as are you: Michel does a very fine impersonation of you….
+Ursula nodded: “Of course he is - as are you.
+Michel does a very fine impersonation of you….

 Boris looked up: “Me?
 Really?
 Good old Barnier!
 Top man!”